sammie-hub/sammie-hub/README.md

-### Hi there 👋, my name is Sarthak Chhabra, a.k.a Sammie.
+### Hi there 👋, my name is Sarthak Chhabra, people call me Sammie

 #I am a versatilist (Full Stack Web Developer 🌐, App Developer 📱, or beginner level Designer 🎨) depending on what the project requires.
 I love exploring new tech stack 💻 and leveraging them to build cool stuffs 🛠️.
 <br/>